 Matcha coconut butter cups filled with creamy oozy almond butter.
-With easy options for vegan, paleo, and refined-sugar-free, these decadent almond butter cups taste like a treat, but are a perfect healthy snack packed with healthy fats and protein.
+These decadent almond butter cups taste like a treat, but are a perfect snack!

-The creamy matcha coconut butter shell pairs nutty grassy matcha with the tropical sweet nuttiness of coconut.
+The creamy matcha coconut butter shell pairs nutty grassy matcha with the tropical sweet nuttiness of coconut, much like my Hawaiian Matcha Mochi Cake.
 Against a honey-sweetened creamy almond butter that further compliments the flavor of matcha, these cups are decadent without being overly sweet.

 Matcha Coconut Almond Butter Cup Ingredients